padogrid/bundle-hazelcast-4n5-app-kryo_codegen/README.md

 **Output:**

-The above command outputs the following (Note the serialization configuration information.
-We'll be entering that information in the Hazelcast configuration file in the next step):
+The above command outputs the following (Note the registration information.
+We'll be entering the ouputted serializer settings in the Hazelcast configuration file later.)

 ```console
   New class count: 4